 the NDB API are handled using

-NDB API applications access the MySQL Cluster's data
+NDB API applications access the NDB Cluster's data store

-store directly, without requiring a MySQL Server as an
+directly, without requiring a MySQL Server as an intermediary.

-intermediary.
-This means that such applications are not bound
+This means that such applications are not bound by the MySQL

-by the MySQL privilege system; any NDB API application has
+privilege system; any NDB API application has read and write

-table stored in the same MySQL Cluster at any time without
+the same NDB Cluster at any time without restriction.

 This means that such applications can read or write user